rpgreview/papersandpaychecks/pnp.md

 There are many Intelligence based skills and they tend to have a relatively narrow focus.
 Intelligence-based skills have a default of -6 for the unksilled, recognising that it is far more difficult to figure out a problem from first principles in lieu of training.

-**Computing**
+**Craft (Computing)**

 A Computing check is needed for sophisticated user, file operations, networking, hardware modifications, and programming.
 Major tasks which contain a degree of uniqueness (everything from building a high performance computing system or even formatting a new roleplaying game) should be classified as projects, and need to be carried out in strategic time.

 **Craft (chemical)**

 A Craft (chemical) check is used when a character is mixing chemicals.
 In most cases this will be for benign purposes, however a test is typically required when the character is engaging in dangerous admixture, whether at the time of production, or of application.
 This includes the production of acids, strong bases, drugs, and poisons.
 Note that this skill is the laboratory activity of producing chemicals, that is, the ability to use apparatus and follow a recipe.
-For the science of chemistry, see Knowledge (chemistry).
+For the science of chemistry, see Knowledge (science - chemistry).

 **Craft (pharmaceutical)**

 A Craft (pharmaceutical) check is used to compound drugs, whether to produce a tablet, liquid, or even gaseous medicine.
 This includes the ability to dispense safe and effective doseages to aid healing, or conversely, to deliberately provide poisonous dosages.
 Use of this skill is effective for hospital pharmaceutical professions, clinical pharmacy, ambulatory care, veterinary pharmacy etc.

 **Craft (writing)**

+A Craft (writing) skill check is typically used when a character is composing an *important* email, 'blog, media release, advertisement, business report, research paper, as well as forms of creative fiction such as poetry, screenplays, novels etc.

 **Investigate**

+An Investigate skill is used to apply forensics, discover clues, and engage in analysis, removing improbable speculations by the availability of evidence.
+This skill also includes the ability to use a crime laboratory which can enhance the scope of available clues.

+> It is a great idea for a character to make use of their Luck characteristic with the use of the Investigate skill.
+The need for investigation is usually is only applied when the situation and scene is sufficiently important.

 **Knowledge (various)**

+A Knowledge skill check is used against any critical application of a theoretical knowledge.
+Mant other skill consist of a combination of knowledge and practise ("know how"), whereas knowledge skills are a combination of theory and knowledge ("know what").
+There are many knowledge skills (like Craft skills) and each have an optional specialisation.

+**Knowledge (Arts)**

+A Knowledge (Arts) check is used whenever a character wishes to evaluate aesthetic expressions.
+This will includes knowledge of medium (literature, film, painting, sculpture, music, architecture), styles (modernism, neoclassical, baroque, medieval), and institutions (schools, stores, galleries), and people (artists, agents, collectors, academics)

+**Knowledge (Laws)**

+A Knowledge (Laws) check is used whenever a character wishees to evaluate normative regulations.
+This includes legal principles and systems (natural law, torts, contracts, criminal), political ideologies (socialism, liberalism, conservativism, fascism), institutions (courts, assemblies), and people (lawyers, politicians, police, academics).

+**Knowledge (Sciences)**

 **Language (various)**

 ### Wisdom Based Skills